cirosantilli/cpp-cheat/gcc/README.md

 - [main.c](main.c): `gcc` cheat
 - [Compile options](compiler-options.md)

+## Introduction

+GCC is arguably the most popular C and C++ compiler.

+The Linux kernel uses GCC extensions so you need it to build it.

 `gcc` is the C compiler.
 It is a large frontend for other tools such as `as`, `cpp`.

 `gcc` and `g++` are the dominant compilers on Linux.
 Important alternatives include `clang` and Intel's `icc`.

 Only *language* extension are discussed: glibc extensions are not.

-Non-GNU specific features (ex: ANSI C, POSIX) are excluded.
+Language extensions are documented at: <https://gcc.gnu.org/onlinedocs/gcc/C-Extensions.html>

 You can disable all non-GNU specific languages features with flags like `-ansi or -std=c99`, which you should always do.
 This will not however stop defining certain GNU specific preprocessor macros such as `__GNUC__`